 It’s certainly an unusual way to make money, but competitive eating can pay well.
 Like the Nathan’s Hot Dog Eating Contest, many eating contests offer cash prizes.

-Joey Chestnut, for example, has won nearly $560,000 in the last 12 years from competitive eating, according to Eat Feats, an online competitive eating news resource and database.
-The Nathan’s Hot Dog Contest is his biggest payday.
-Other recent lucrative purses include the 2016 Hooters World Wing Eating Championship ($8,500) — where he ate 194 wings in 10 minutes — and the 2014 Foxwoods World Turkey-Eating Championship ($5,000) — where he consumed 9.35 pounds of turkey in 10 minutes.
+Joey Chestnut, for example, has won nearly $600,000 since his start in professional competitive eating in 2005, according to Eat Feats, an online competitive eating news resource and database.
+The Nathan’s Hot Dog Contest is his biggest payday, but other recent lucrative purses include the 2016 Hooters World Wing Eating Championship ($8,500) — where he ate 194 wings in 10 minutes — and the 2014 Foxwoods World Turkey-Eating Championship ($5,000) — where he consumed 9.35 pounds of turkey in 10 minutes.

 Much newer to professional competitive eating are Miki Sudo and Matt Stonie.
-Sudo has earned more $100,000 in prize money since 2011.
-Her most recent first-place prize was the 2016 Nathan’s Hot Dog Eating Contest; however, she pulled in $1,250 on May 27 for her second-place finish at the West Virginia Three Rivers Festival Pepperoni Roll Eating World Championship.
+Sudo has earned almost $120,000 in prize money since 2011.
+Her most recent first-place prize was the 2017 World Ice Cream Eating Championship, where she scored $2,000 and set the world record for short-form ice cream eating by consuming 16.5 pints in just six minutes.

 Stonie, meanwhile, has pulled in just more than $150,000 since 2009.
 Last year, he managed a $4,200 second-place payday for consuming 229 chicken wings in 10 minutes at the Hooters World Wing Eating Championship in Las Vegas less than a week after his third-place finish in the Nathan’s Hot Dog Eating Contest, besting Joey Chestnut in the process.